toughdata/fine-tune-rwkv/README.md

 # Train RWKV for causal language modeling
 This script will fine-tune a RWKV model with the HuggingFace transformers library.
+As seen in our article: https://www.toughdata.net/blog/post/training-rwkv-huggingface

 ## Why?
 RWKV is a powerful model, but the tools used to train it are overcomplicated and it is not well-documented.